Abner-NM/alx-low_level_programming/0x02-functions_nested_loops/README.md

 	* The first printed number should be the number passed to your function
 	* The last printed number should be 98
 	* You are allowed to use the standard library
+12. 100-times_table.c - a function that prints the n times table, starting with 0.
+If n is greater than 15 or less than 0 the function should not print anything